Periodic solutions of nonlinear control systems with switching: a Lie-algebraic and contraction approach: CASE STUDIES

-up to $M=4$.
-According to Theorem~\ref{thm1}, the $\tau$-periodic solutions of system~\eqref{CSTR_affine} with bang-bang controls $u=u_\tau(t)$ of the form~\eqref{u_bangbang} are determined by $1$-periodic solutions of~\eqref{autonomous}, which are analysed using the following ``BCHD-approximate system'':
+} According to Theorem~\ref{thm1}, the $\tau$-periodic solutions of system~\eqref{CSTR_affine} with bang-bang controls $u=u_\tau(t)$ of the form~\eqref{u_bangbang} are determined by $1$-periodic solutions of~\eqref{autonomous}.
+Under the above choice of kinetic parameters and control parameters